-Note: Apple introduced a new 16in MacBook Pro in November 2019 (reviewed here) which rectifies the problem with the keyboard discussed in this article.
-This new keyboard is expected to make its way to the new 13in MacBook Pro and MacBook Air in the first half of 2020.
+Note: Apple introduced a new keyboard to the 16in MacBook Pro in November 2019 (reviewed here) which rectifies the problem with the keyboard discussed in this article.
+This new keyboard then came to the 13in MacBook Pro and MacBook Air in the first half of 2020.
 The new keyboard is based on the Magic Keyboard that ships with the iMac.
 It uses a scissor switch mechanism as opposed to the faulty butterfly-mechanism used in the existing MacBook keyboards.
 We prefer the new keyboard: the keys have more travel for a better typing experience, they are also quieter.

 What is the problem with the MacBook keyboard?

 The most publicised problem with Apple laptops is an issue where the keys stop working on the MacBook and MacBook Pro, and more recently the MacBook Air.
 This issue is so widespread that a petition calling for Apple to replace the keyboard in "every MacBook Pro since late 2016" has been signed by more than 36,939 people (you can sign here) and three class action lawsuits (details below) have been filed against the company over the keyboard failings.
 More on the lawsuits and petition below.

 At the end of June 2018 Apple admitted that there was a problem with the keyboard design on certain MacBook and MacBook Pro models and offered free repairs to customers who had been affected.
 Read more about the Keyboard Service Program here, or how to find out if your Mac qualifies below.